datacrypt-project/hitchhiker-tree/README.md

 each benchmark's parameters can be separate by a `--`.
 This makes it easy to understand the characteristics of the hitchhiker tree over a variety of settings for a parameter.

-You can run a benchmark by doing
+You can run a more sophisticated experiment benchmark by doing

     lein bench OUTPUT_DIR options -- options-for-2nd-experiment -- options-for-3rd-experiment